 The same hormones that got us pregnant, are the same hormones present at birth.
 Therefore, birth and labor have the right ingredients for a highly sensual, sexual, even pleasurable experience.

 We’ve been falsely trained to think of birth as an emergency.
 Women have been robbed of honoring this rite of passage and celebrating birth as a natural process in the popular culture.
+Many mothers receive counseling kelowna to make sure they are following the right steps for a healthy family.

 Here’s what I know about pregnancy, birth and motherhood so far.
 Please know that this is for me, this is my belief system, what I see and know to be true.
 This does not mean it’s true for you, so if you don’t agree, that’s fine.